esl/escalus/docs/intro.md

     end_per_group(_GroupName, Config) ->
         escalus:delete_users(Config).

-In our exemplary test case it is done in init_per_group and end_per_group functions, but you could as well do it in init/end per suite if you prefer.
+In our exemplary test case it is done in `init_per_group` and `end_per_group` functions, but you could as well do it in `init-/end_per_suite` if you prefer.
 Deleting users should clean all their data (e.g. roster buddies), so it improves test isolation, but takes longer.

 In most of the test cases you will use `escalus:story/3` function.
-Story wraps all the test and does the cleanup and initialisation.
+Story wraps all the test and does the cleanup and initialisation:

     messages_story(Config) ->
         escalus:story(Config, [1, 1], fun(Alice, Bob) ->